 Some numbers on my chart fluctuated only a little like my risk for diabetes, which of course went down, thanks to a slightly decreased glucose level (from 78 to 71, or a 9% decrease).
 My liver test also looked a little better than it did over a year ago, but it was already pretty normal to begin with.
 The shocker of all tests though was my cholesterol.
 And I am not talking about LDL (a.k.a. the “bad”) cholesterol because I have always been okay in that department.
 My LDL level barely even fluctuated 2 points.
-But the good cholesterol, which is also known as HDL, increased drastically over the last year.
+But the good cholesterol (the number you want to be high), which is also known as HDL, increased drastically over the last year.
 I think my doctor was even surprised.
 In late 2009 my HDL Cholesterol level was 52.9, and at the beginning of this year it jumped up to 79.
 That is almost a 50% increase!

 And while a big jump in numbers sounds impressive, it actually means something pretty exciting as well.
 An increase in HDL cholesterol means you have a decreased chance for heart disease, but listen to exactly how my doctor broke it down for me.
 If your HDL level is above 60 (which mine was NOT in 2009) then it is considered to be a “positive risk factor” when it comes to your cardiac risks.
 A level above 60 would essentially cancel out a “negative risk factor” like smoking cigarettes, for example.
 So as you can see in my case, consuming processed foods was basically equivalent to smoking (and eating real food) when it comes to having an increased risk for heart disease.
 Shocking, huh?